mlogan914/sdtm-data-pipeline-aws/docs/datadog_integration.md

 }
 ```

-Forwarder Configuration:
+Forwarder Configuration (Steps 2 &  3):

-> **NOTE:** Subscription filters are not created automatically by the DatadogForwarder.
+> **NOTE:** Subscription filters are not created automatically by the Datadog Forwarder.
 Create them directly on a Log Group.

 ```
 forwarder.tf